 So the raids began, and they met with great success from a propaganda point of view.
 Air-defences in Britain were minimal.
 All the most modern aircraft were in France and what was left for home defence was hopelessly outclassed by the airships with their superior speed, rate of climb and operational ceilings.
 The raiders found their targets easily as almost all British towns and cities were brightly illuminated at night, and the toll of damage and deaths began.
 There was much public anger in Britain, and demands for something to be done to combat the menace of what the German press had named the "iron thunderstorm".
 By the time the British air-defences had begun to take shape, with effective aircraft support, searchlight rings and anti-aircraft batteries around the main targets and an almost universal night-time blackout, the Navy Zeppelins had become bigger, faster, more deadly - and much harder to catch.
 Their intrepid commanders were becoming heroes and household names in Germany.

-service - 14 combat flights in the course of which he had dropped about 34,000
+combat flights in the course of which he had dropped about 34,000 kg of

-showed real audacity, coolness and daring, and he seemed unstoppable.
+Mathy showed real audacity, coolness and daring, and

 It was Mathy who had made the most successful single raid on Britain with Zeppelin L 13, when he attacked London itself.